You are here

 Advisor information is provided to each student by the Registrar's Office when the student is admitted to the University.
 To find out who your advisor is, visit MyKWU utilizing your assigned login information.

 How do I find out what classes are offered next semester?

-For an up-to-date list of course offerings for current and upcoming semesters, visit the KWU Online Web page, which includes the 2017 summer online courses.
+For an up-to-date list of course offerings for current and upcoming semesters, visit the KWU Online Web page.

 How will I know what classes to take?

 Contact your advisor to discuss course offerings relative to your educational goals.

 How can I pre-enroll/enroll for my KWU Online course(s)?

 You must login to MyKWU in order to complete the enrollment process.
 Pre-registrations/enrollments should be completed prior to the official semester/term start date.
 Select courses, workshops and seminars may have alternative enrollment dates.
 Check the course schedule online at MyKWU for exact enrollment information.

 How do I file an appeal?

 For information regarding the Academic Appeal process, students should visit the section on Student Complaints and Appeals on the KWU Online website.
 Before filing an Academic Appeal, please review the Kansas Wesleyan University policy regarding the Student Complaint and Academic Appeal process.